FaharasNET

 Blockchain is the tech behind many apps in finance, supply chain, and more.
 Bitcoin is a digital currency that uses blockchain for secure transactions.

-Think of blockchain as railroad tracks and Bitcoin as a train.
+Think of blockchain as the tracks and Bitcoin as just one train running on them.
 Learning about blockchain means seeing it’s more than just for crypto.

-Myth #2: Blockchain Is Only Used by Criminals
+Myth #2: Blockchain Is Still Linked to Criminals

 Bitcoin was once known for dark web use.
 But today, big names like IBM and Walmart use blockchain for real business.